Last updated February 4th, 2019.

 In the battle of ASEAN vs. China, tides have turned and Southeast Asia is on top… for now.
-The ASEAN region as a whole drew more foreign direct investment (FDI) than China for the second year in a row.
+The ASEAN region as a whole lured a greater amount of foreign direct investment (FDI) than China for the sixth year in a row.

-According to data by Thomson Reuters, total inward FDI in Singapore, Malaysia, Indonesia, Thailand, Vietnam, and the Philippines, grew to a record high of US$128 billion in 2014.
-This is compared to the US$119.56 billion that flowed into China.
+According to data by Thomson Reuters, total inward FDI in Singapore, the Philippines, Malaysia Indonesia, Thailand, and Vietnam grew to a record high and exceeded US$200 billion in 2018.

-Foreign direct investment into the Philippines grew the fastest at 66%.
-Meanwhile, Thailand’s inflows fell due to a military coup in May of 2014.
+Foreign direct investment in the Philippines grew at Southeast Asia’s fastest pace.
+Meanwhile, Thailand’s FDI inflows fell because of declining tourism numbers.

-Indonesia, ASEAN’s largest economy, attracted around 10% more FDI over the previous year because of optimism over the country’s recent election and new ruling party.
+Indonesia, ASEAN’s largest economy, attracted about 10% more FDI over the previous year due to rising optimism concerning the nation’s robust manufacturing industry.

-The Philippines, Asia’s second-fastest growing economy, has lured investors to its shores with strong economic fundamentals and newfound stability.
-But some analysts worry that some helpful economic policies may not be continued after the 2016 elections.
+The Philippines, Asia’s second-fastest growing economy, is luring investors to its shores with its strong economic fundamentals and newfound stability.
+Yet some analysts are worried over a substantial increase in government debt.

-Falling commodity prices could impact FDI inflows into Malaysia and Indonesia, both which rely heavily on resources – especially oil, which has seen a major drop over the past year.
+Falling commodity prices could impact FDI inflows into Malaysia and Indonesia, both which rely heavily on resources.
+Oil and precious metals have especially suffered a major drop.

-Indonesian President Joko Widodo seeks more foreign investment in manufacturing to lessen his country’s reliance on natural resources.
-However, Indonesia still has a long way to go, especially with regards to its infrastructure and legal framework.
+Indonesian President Joko Widodo seeks more foreign investment in manufacturing in order to lessen his country’s reliance on natural resources.
+Yet Indonesia has a very long path ahead of itself, especially with regards to infrastructure and legal framework.

-“Rising wages in China are leading low-end manufacturers to look for other low-cost locations for their factories, with countries like Vietnam and the Philippines looking like attractive alternatives,” explained Dan Martin of Capital Economics.
+“Rising wages in China are making low-end manufacturers search for other low-cost locations for their factories, with countries like Vietnam and the Philippines appearing as alternatives,” explained Dan Martin of Capital Economics.

 “ASEAN is also a large market in its own right, and one with good long-term growth prospects.
 Given the general slowdown in other emerging market regions in recent years, it’s starting to stand out,”